Cut Lab Wait Times From Hours to Minutes: How NIR Spectroscopy Pays for Itself in Feed and Grain Operations

 Near-infrared instruments shine light in the 780–2500 nm range onto a sample.
 Different chemical components — water, protein, fat, starch — absorb that light at characteristic wavelengths.
 The instrument measures which wavelengths are absorbed and in what amounts.
 That absorption pattern becomes the basis for predicting composition.

-Each compound leaves a distinct signature in the spectrum.
-Water absorbs strongly near 1450 nm and 1940 nm.
-Protein has characteristic bands near 2180 nm.
-Fat shows up differently than starch.
-Think of it like a fingerprint reader — your instrument isn't looking at one feature, it's reading the whole pattern at once and matching it against what it's been trained to recognize.
-The instrument doesn't read those numbers directly — it reads a full spectrum and uses a calibration model to translate that data into a result that can be acted on.
-For a deeper explanation of the physics behind these interactions, this article on NIR light-matter interaction, absorption, and overtones covers bond stretching, combination bands, and what each region of the spectrum actually represents.
+Think of it like a fingerprint reader.
+The instrument is not looking at one feature — it reads the whole pattern at once and matches it against what it has been trained to recognize.
+The instrument does not read those numbers directly.
+It reads a full spectrum and uses a calibration model to translate that data into a result that can be acted on.

 Understanding NIR Calibration Models

 Most instrument vendors supply pre-built global calibrations for common commodities like wheat, corn, and soybean meal.
 These work well as a starting point.
 For specialty ingredients or niche products, a local calibration built from your own samples and your own reference lab will almost always outperform a global model.
-The investment in calibration development pays back quickly at high testing volume.

 Where NIR Adds Value Across the Supply Chain